 So you need to decide:

-- Am I going to have it anyway for once in the year, and enjoy it (and not worry about the consequences)?
+Am I going to have it anyway for once in the year, and enjoy it (and NOT FEEL GUILTY about the consequences)?

 Get the enjoyment out of Christmas – not just the flare-up